Listed Building Consent

 Specialist listed window providers such as Timbawood are able to provide exact-match heritage windows that will stay faithful to the look of the property and any neighbouring properties.
 Mention you are using a specialist window restoration company with experience of working with sensitive buildings to help your case.

-Specialist materials such as restoration glass can be used – which has the slightly uneven look of period glass compared to the modern flat look – and the windows can be hand puttied and hand painted, and fitted with slimline double glazing that looks like single glazing – to complete the period look.
+Specialist materials such as restoration glass can be used – which has the slightly uneven look of period glass compared to the modern flat look – and the windows can be hand puttied and hand painted, and fitted with either single glazing, or slimline double glazing that looks like single glazing, to complete the period look.

 5. Provide photos and CAD drawings

 Provide photographic evidence of what your windows look like now, and ask your window provider for a set of CAD drawings – one as the windows look now, and the other as they will look after the replacement.
 This should show the planning officers how closely the replacements will match the originals.

 Remember, every case is different and there is no guarantee that your planning application will be approved.

 To find out more about planning applications, and to download an application form visit your local authority website.